Many people like the idea of giving their kids an allowance for doing household chores.

-Unless we make a universal allowance for everyone that pitches in to maintain the household.
-Then I’m all for it – I’ll make a killing.
+Unless of course we introduce a universal allowance for everyone that pitches in to maintain the household, then I’m all for it – I’ll make a killing.
 But until that day comes, I am firmly in the no allowance for chores camp.
 Here’s why.

 Bottom line, chores need to be done and they shouldn’t be seen as an adult only domain that kids occasionally help out with.
 By giving kids an allowance, you’re essentially telling them “This is my responsibility, but I will pay you to do it for me”.
 Not a great lesson.

-So if you’re not providing an allowance for chores, how exactly do our kids earn that money?
+So if not an allowance for chores, how exactly do our kids earn that money?

 The Budget Turnover

 While many might argue that giving your kids a budget could fall into the allowance department, it’s actually quite different.